You can buy the books mentioned on this page on-line by

 Another book in the same category is Forget You Had A Daughter by Sandra Gregory.
 She too had a very unpleasant stay in a Thai prison.

 Another person who stayed a long time in Thailand and wrote a book about it is the English businessman Peter.
 He became a Buddhist monk and wrote about his Buddhist experiences.
 His highly acclaimed book is called "Phra Farang" and gives good insight in Thai Buddhism for Westerners.
 The author also has established a trust fund to support the education of poor Thai students.
-Buy the book by clicking the link below.

 That there is prostitution in Thailand is a fact.
 I